 The second type of name focuses on what the company does.
 Examples of such a name might include “Research and Demographics, Inc.” or “Advanced Analysis and Modeling”.
 But even back in 1999, I knew that the Internet was becoming a thing, and searches on this type of generic name would be a lost cause.
 These types of names weren’t distinctive enough.
 So they were out.

 And that left me with the third type of name.
 Pick some interesting word, and then add a descriptor behind it.
 At the time, the descriptor was pretty clearly the word “Research”, so what interesting word would work as a first name?

 I thought through a slew of possibilities, and rules about what would work and what wouldn’t.
 I was clear that I wanted a name that couldn’t be shorted into an acronym.
 Our industry is full of these firms, and they all end up sounding pretty generic when they’re shortened to a series of letters.
 I wanted a word that could be spelled easily.
 And I wanted a word that had some meaning rather than just being a random word.
 (And on that note, I wasn’t a fan of made-up words, either.)

-I chewed over a lot of different names over a two-week period, searing for the right word to distinguish my company from the pack and also provide some greater meaning.
+I chewed over a lot of different names over a two-week period, searching for the right word to distinguish my company from the pack and also provide some greater meaning.
 One day, I took a quick walk while I was thinking, heading around the block on Corona Street and Downing Street.

 I liked the smooth sound of the word.
 It had some scientific connotations.
 It was a secret homage to my initial background as an aerospace engineer, because the corona of the sun is an astronomical term (and a beautiful phenomenon).
 The corona of the sun is the halo of light surrounding it, so there was a nice metaphor to the light of knowledge surrounding an issue.